grape-oauth2/grape_oauth2/README.md

 ## Installation

+**Grape OAuth2** gem requires only `Grape` and `Rack::OAuth2` gems as the dependency.
+Yes, no Rails, ActiveRecord or any other libs or huge frameworks :+1:

-If you are using bundler, first add 'grape_oauth2' to your Gemfile:
+If you are using bundler, first add `'grape_oauth2'` to your Gemfile:

 ```ruby
 gem 'grape_oauth2', git: 'https://github.com/nbulaj/grape_oauth2.git'